-This Community Phase is similar to Community Phase 1.1 but has been colonized by exotic cool-season grasses.
-However, the abundance/conspicuousness of western wheatgrass has generally increased relative to that of green needlegrass due to heavy grazing history.
-The exotic cool-season grasses (e.g., Kentucky bluegrass, smooth brome, crested wheatgrass, Canada bluegrass, annual bromes), however, are present in smaller amounts with the community still dominated by native grasses.
+This Community Phase is similar to Community Phase 1.1 but has been colonized by exotic cool-season grasses (often Kentucky bluegrass, smooth brome, crested wheatgrass, and/or annual bromes).
+However, these exotics are present in smaller amounts with the community still dominated by native grasses.